-Figure 225: Use Attributes Specified in the Language Templates for Non-Standard AXI Names
+Figure 228: Use Attributes Specified in the Language Templates for Non-Standard AXI Names

-If the same axi clock is to be associated with a slave as well as a master interface, the clock should be called axi\aclk or axis\aclk instead of calling the clock s\axis\aclk or m\axis\aclk.
-Keeping the prefix "m\" and "s\" out from the clock name infers that the clock is to be associated with both master and slave axi interfaces.
+If the same AXI clock is to be associated with a slave as well as a master interface, the clock should be called axi_aclk or axis_aclk instead of calling the clock s_axis_aclk or m_axis_aclk.
+Keeping the prefix "m" and "s" out from the clock name infers that the clock is to be associated with both master and slave AXI interfaces.
 As an example in the following figure an IP is shown with a AXI streaming slave and an AXI streaming master interface.

-If you look at the properties window for the slave interface, s\axis, it shows that the associated clock is s\axis\aclk.
+If you look at the Block Interface Properties window for the slave interface, s_axis, it shows that the Associated clock is s_axis_aclk.

-If you look at the properties of the m\axis interface, the Associated clock value is set to None.
+If you look at the properties of the m_axis interface, the Associated clock value is set to None.

-To auto associate the s\axis\aclk to both the s\axis and the m\axis interfaces, rename the clock in your RTL code to axis\aclk.
+To auto associate the s_axis_aclk to both the s_axis and the m_axis interfaces, rename the clock in your RTL code to axis_aclk.

-As you can see now the clock is associated to the m\axis interface as well.
+As you can see now the clock is associated to the m_axis interface as well.